Dodge County Sheriff candidates face off in first debate

 Schmidt said the sheriff’s office did a study in 2018 to see where they need to be.
 There are detectives who handle these cases and have handled over 40 cases over the last several years.
 However the cost of Colker’s plan would be $107,000 per detective.

-Colker asked Schmidt about his concerns about drugs in Dodge County being the No. 1 issue and a report that Dodge County is third in overdose deaths in Wisconsin.
+Colker asked Schmidt about his concerns about drugs in Dodge County being the No. 1 issue and about a report that Dodge County ranks third in overdose deaths in Wisconsin.

 Asking for support on Aug.
 9